Chapter Five: The Templar Mosaic

 The Templar Mosaic had me hooked from the very beginning.
 Even the introduction, something I usually avoided, was fascinating because it outlined the unusual—almost uncanny—set of circumstances without which the book would never have been conceived in the first place.
 The author, W. F. H. Whitmarsh, Professor of Late Medieval History at Kings College London, described how, whilst translating and editing a batch of fourteenth century Florentine diplomatic correspondence, he had chanced upon a seemingly insignificant phrase.
 In one of the despatches passing mention was made of something called the ‘Mosaic of Truth’, a reference Whitmarsh had not come across before.
 Subsequent enquiries shed no further light on the matter, so he added a footnote to the text, explaining that the Mosaic of Truth was evidently something known to the correspondents but now lost; probably not an actual mosaic, but perhaps the title of a painting, a poem or a story.
 And that would have been that, except that he was to come across the same phrase again in a very different context just a couple of days later.

 That context was an academic article on the life and work of Leopold Metzner, the distinguished nineteenth century historian.
 Metzner, a professor at the University of Vienna, was considered one of the most brilliant historians of his generation.
-Only his tragically early death at the age of forty-nine had prevented his reaching even greater heights.
-In 1903 Metzner was in Damascus, preparing to return home after three years of research leave that had taken him to Malta, Cyprus, Rhodes, Egypt, Turkey and the Holy Land.
+Only his tragically early death at the age of forty-three had prevented his reaching even greater heights.
+In 1903 Metzner was in Damascus, preparing to return home after three years of research leave that had taken him to Malta, Cyprus, Rhodes, Egypt, Asia Minor and the Holy Land.
 He was known to be an authority on the Crusader States, but on this occasion had kept the nature of his research secret.
 Two days before he was due to leave for Constantinople his rooms in the Old Quarter were ransacked, and the Professor was found brutally murdered.
 The investigating authorities assumed robbery as motive for the crime, and indeed everything of value had been taken.
 Those responsible were never found.
 Nor was a single page of the Professor’s research.

 Whilst interesting in itself, none of this would have held Whitmarsh’s attention for long had the article not included extracts from a recently published letter Metzner had written from Damascus to a friend and colleague at the University of Cologne.
 In the letter he informed his old friend he was about to publish findings so momentous they ‘would make the discovery of the Rosetta Stone seem as nothing’.
 Whilst clearly reluctant to go into detail before publication, he did add that this, the culmination of his life’s work, would be entitled The Mosaic of Truth.